boots-edu/textbook/source/text/3-dataclass/this.md

 ## Key Idea

-**_Data Classes_** allow us to combine data into a grouping or class and use that grouping as a data type in our programs.
+With the `this` keyword, you can access the members of a class from inside the class itself, allowing you to manipulate the data within the instance of the class.

 ## Overview

-There is a special keyword **`this`** that can be used from inside the `constructor` (or any method inside the class) that will allow us access to the member variables of the object.
+There is a special keyword `this` that can be used from inside the `constructor` (or any method inside the class) that will allow us access to the member variables of the object.

 ## Abstracting the constructor